Male Initiative for Leadership and Education at STCC (MILE)

 - Engage students in workshops that will provide them with the skills they will need to be successful in the classroom

-STCC - M.I.L.E. participants will be expected to meet with mentors four times per school year, outside of regularly scheduled meetings.
-Meetings will take place at a reserved location on the STCC campus, with some meetings being scheduled off campus for other projects related to the program.
+MILE participants will be expected to meet with mentors four times per school year, outside of regularly scheduled meetings.
+Meetings will take place at a reserved location on the STCC campus, with some meetings being scheduled off-campus for other projects related to the program.

-STCC - M.I.L.E. participants will take part in monthly workshops covering topics such as: Multicultural Success in Higher Education, Professional Culture, Leadership in the 21st Century, Financial Management, Goal Setting, and Civic Engagement.
+MILE participants will take part in monthly workshops covering topics such as Multicultural Success in Higher Education, Professional Culture, Leadership in the 21st Century, Financial Management, Goal Setting, and Civic Engagement.

-If you are a professional or faculty member interested in learning more about mentoring opportunities, please complete the STCC – M.I.L.E.
-Volunteer/Mentor Form
+If you are interested in learning more about the MILE Program, please complete the STCC MILE Participant Form